-Marvin Ammori is the Chief Legal Officer of Uniswap.
+Marvin Ammori is the Chief Legal Officer of Uniswap Labs.

-He was previously the general counsel of Protocol Labs and of Virgin Hyperloop One.
-Before going in-house, Mr. Ammori was Silicon Valley’s “go-to First Amendment guy,” according to Fast Company.
+He was previously the general counsel of Protocol Labs (creator of Filecoin) and of Virgin Hyperloop One.
+Before going in-house, Mr. Ammori was Silicon Valley’s “go-to First Amendment guy,” according to Fast Company and a leading net neutrality advocate.
 He represented Apple, Google, Dropbox, eBay, Automattic, Tumblr, Twitter, and others on their signature policy issues, including net neutrality, privacy, competition, and free speech.
 He is a graduate of the University of Michigan and Harvard Law School.

 Recognition: Ammori has been named to Politico 50’s “list of thinkers, doers, and dreamers” who are “transforming politics,” Fast Company Magazine’s “100 Most Creative People in Business,” Washingtonian Magazine’s list of “Tech Titans,” and as one of the top five tech lawyers by the World Technology Network.
 He has been the subject of front-page profiles in the Philadelphia Inquirer, the Wall Street Journal, the Washington Post, and also profiled in the Atlantic and Fortune.